wafflerdot/ChiefXD-Art/README.md

   - If `advanced=true`: the bot returns a full score breakdown (category → subcategory → percent).
 Advanced output does NOT include an `Allowed` verdict.
 - `/ai image_url:<URL>`
   - Runs only the AI (genAI) model and returns the AI score and an `Allowed` verdict computed via the guild's AI threshold.
+- `/reverse image_url:<URL>`
+  - Performs a reverse image search via google-reverse-image-api and returns a concise result (success flag, result text, and a "Similar Results" Google Images URL) in an embed.
 - `/thresholds` (subcommands)
   - `/thresholds list` — shows the current thresholds for the server (guild-scoped values)
   - `/thresholds set name:<NuditySuggestive|NudityExplicit|Offensive|AIGenerated> value:<0.00–1.00 or percent>` — owner/admin only; stores the threshold for the current guild